 The Creative Team

 An Economics and Business major, Abby Fisher is an adventure-seeker and lover of the outdoors.
-She will be working as the Social Media Manager for CATLab’s Creative Team and is excited to share the story of CATLab and involve more people in it.
+She will be working as the Campaign Manager for CATLab’s Creative Team and is excited to share the story of CATLab and involve more people in it.
 She is looking forward to cultivating the branding of CATLab and showing off the development team’s hard work for Westmont.
 Outside of the CATLab, she spends her time traveling, skiing, and going to the beach.

 The Staff Support